InformaticsMatters/okd-orchestrator/docs/source/building-the-docker-image.rst

     ./build4me.sh

-Once built you can then use the project's ``okdo-start.sh`` script from the project root to build your personalised copy of the image.
+Once built you can then use the project's ``okdo-start.sh`` script from the project root to use your personalised copy of the image.

 .. _Docker Hub: https://hub.docker.com/r/informaticsmatters/okd-orchestrator/